Training for a run in Scotland’s largest city couldn’t be more picturesque and we’ve picked out some of the best places for you to head to.

 Pollok Park

-Glasgow’s largest park and the only Country Park within the city forms part of the route for the Bank of Scotland Great Scottish Run Half Marathon.
+Glasgow’s largest park and the only Country Park within the city forms part of the half marathon route for the AJ Bell Great Scottish Run.

 For runners who like trails the West Highland Way is a great escape to get out of the city.
 Start where the trail begins near to Milngavie train station before following the paths out to Mugdock Country Park.
 This route will test even the most avid runners but it’s worth it for the views and coffee and cake at Stables Café in the park.